- Patricia Stone, PhD, MPH, RN

 - Monika Pogorzelska-Maziarz, PhD, MPH

-- Dr. Pogorzelska is an Associate Research Scientist at the Columbia University School of Nursing.
+- Dr. Pogorzelska-Maziarz is an Associate Professor at Jefferson School of Nursing.

 - Carolyn Herzig, MS

-- Ms. Herzig is the Project Director for the P-NICER Study and a doctoral candidate in epidemiology at the Columbia University Mailman School of Public Health.
+- Ms. Herzig was the Project Director for the P-NICER Study is currently the Project Director for the PNICE-NH Study.
+She is a doctoral candidate in epidemiology at the Columbia University Mailman School of Public Health.